jethornton/flexgui/docs_flex/source/build.rst

 --------------

 From the linuxcnc/configs/flex_examples/starters copy the directory and all the contents of one of the starter types to the linuxcnc/configs directory.
+This will give you a fully working simulator without any coding.

 * Rename the directory to the name of your choice.
 * Rename the .ui and .ini files to the name of your choice.